pi-chan/Pandoc-Guard/src/index.md

 3. Run `guard` from the project root
 4. Activate the plugin from your browser
 5. Check that your terminal says 'Browser connected'
-6. Iterate over your document!
+6. Create a file inside the `src` directory and iterate over your document!

 # src folder